OOPS-Studio/CanvasTextInput/README.md

 ## Feature rundow/Documentation

-Once you have Canvas Text Input setup in your project it's very simple to use.
+Once you have Canvas Text Input set up in your project it's very simple to use.
 Let's learn the basics and then we'll get into the big list of everything that it can do.

-### Setup a shell for all your inputs to run in
+### Set up a shell for all your inputs to run in

 Canvas Text Input requires a bit of one-time setup to make sure that it's in-sync with everything else you have going on inside your project.
 Let's walk through customizing Canvas Text Input to your specific project to ensure that it runs perfectly seamlessly at all times.